Educational resource on peptide research. Read our editorial standards →

 GLP-1 Discontinuation: What Happens When You Stop

-Many patients want or need to stop GLP-1 therapy at some point — for cost, side effects, surgery, pregnancy, or just wanting to be off medication.
-Here's what actually happens during and after discontinuation, the weight regain pattern, and strategies for minimizing rebound.
+Many patients want or need to stop GLP-1 therapy at some point, for cost, side effects, surgery, pregnancy, or just wanting to be off medication.
+Discontinuation follows a fairly predictable arc: what happens during and after, the weight regain pattern, and strategies for minimizing rebound.

 Read article